-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the winter.
-And warmer air equates to drier air that can influence our overall health.
-You may have never considered monitoring humidity levels inside, or maybe you’re trying to find just the perfect balance.
+It won’t be long before we are adjusting our thermostats to offer us warmer air and make our homes nice and cozy during the cooler months.
+And warmer air means drier air that can influence our overall health.
+You may have never thought about monitoring humidity levels in your home, or maybe you’re trying to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from lowering the chances of getting sick to helping with your skin.
-But how do you know which system is the best for you?
+But how do you know which system is the best for your house?

 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to start, but there is less maintenance, lower energy costs and mold prevention in the end.

-There are a couple factors you’ll need to consider when shopping for a whole-home humidifier.
+There are a couple things you’ll need to consider when shopping for a whole-home humidifier.

-- Size—The size and capacity of a humidifier is based on gallons per day of operation.
+- Size—The humidifier’s size and capacity is based on gallons per day of operation.
 One way to determine what size you should get is to take your total floor area and multiply it by the height of the ceiling.
-This will help determine how many gallons per hour you will need and be a guide as you review your options.
+This will help determine how many gallons per hour is needed and be a guide as you consider your options.

 All homes and families are different.
-Our team at Coastal Service Experts can offer you a home health report to help you select which humidifier will work for your home.
-And our assessment will confirm you are getting the best solution to fit your current HVAC system.
-We want to make sure you relax during the colder weather and that you have the support you need to maintain proper indoor air quality.
-Call us at 912-208-2399 or check out our online scheduler to make an appointment.
+Our team at Coastal Service Experts can offer you a home health report to help you determine which humidifier will work for your home.
+And our assessment will confirm you are getting the best solution to fit your existing HVAC system.
+We want to make sure you rest easy during the colder weather and that you have the support you need to maintain proper indoor air quality.
+Call us at 912-208-2399 or visit our online scheduler to make an appointment.